Liam Gallagher: "Dance Music Can F**k Right Off"

 Liam Gallagher has shared his distaste for dance music.

-The former Oasis frontman previously appeared on The Prodigy's Shoot Down and on Death In Vegas track Scorpio Rising, but he has no plans to feature on any EDM music.
+The former Oasis frontman previously appeared on The Prodigy's Shoot Down and on Death In Vegas track Scorpio Rising, but has no plans to lend his vocals to EDM tracks.

 "Guitar music, man, needs a fucking kick up the ass.
 I’m not a big dance music fan, I did it with The Prodigy ’cause I know Liam Howlett.
 He was my brother-in-law for a bit and they’re alright, and I did it with Death in Vegas ’cause I like the tune, and that one had a lot of guitars on it.